api2cart/ruby-sdk/docs/OrderApi.md

 order_ids = '24,25' # String | Retrieves order transactions specified by order ids
 opts = {
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   store_id: '1', # String | Store Id
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
   response_fields: '{return_code,pagination,result{transactions_count,transactions{id,transaction_id,status,description,settlement_amount,gateway,card_brand,card_last_four}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  page_cursor: 'page_cursor_example' # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 }

 begin